Report a bug

 NewExpressions allocate memory on the garbage collected heap by default.

-The new Type form constructs an instance of a type and default-initializes it.
+new T constructs an instance of type T and default-initializes it.
+The result's type is:

 int* i = new int;